-|Cucciolo ('puppy'): 48 cm3, 1 hp at 4800 rpm, 7,8 kg
+|Cucciolo ('puppy dog'): 48 cm3, 1 hp at 4800 rpm, 7,8 kg

-The years 1953 and 1954 appear later as direction for the company which, with their new manager Giuseppe Montano now only is responsible for motorcycle production and development (Ducati Meccanica
+The years 1953 and 1954 subsequently appear to be trend-setting for the company, which, with its new manager Giuseppe Montano, is now only responsible for motorcycle production and development (Ducati Meccanica

-almost from the stand successful by the victory at Milan-Taranto, Imola and the Giro d'Italia.
-It has the beautiful sobriquet 'Marianna'.
+almost from the start, winning at Milan-Tarent, Imola and the Giro d'Italia.
+It has the beautiful nickname 'Marianna'.
 This refers to the Ducati Gran Sport 100 with initially 6.6 kW (9 hp).

 The first Gran Prix victory was achieved in Sweden in 1956, albeit with a 125cc.
 This supposedly produces 16.5 kW (22.5 hp) at 14,000 rpm, among other things thanks to a modified positive valve control